Kymz-34/odin-recipes/README.md

 # odin-recipes
-odin recipes is a project created for practice HTML tags.The project will displays some recipes for bulking.
+odin recipes is a project created for practice HTML tags.The project will displays some Egyptian recipes.